What Is CMP in the Stock Market

 FAQs

-CMP represents the latest trading price of a security in the market.
-It reflects ongoing trading activity but does not independently determine valuation or investment merit.
+Ans: CMP represents the latest traded price of a stock in the market.
+It reflects ongoing transactions but does not determine the intrinsic value or financial valuation of a company.

-CMP reflects the price of the most recent trade executed on the exchange.
-As buy and sell orders are matched and transactions occur, the price of the latest completed trade becomes the current market price until another trade takes place.
+Ans: CMP is determined by the price of the latest executed trade on the exchange.
+As buy and sell orders are matched, the most recent transaction price becomes the current market price.

 View More